learn-co-curriculum/phase-0-pac-1-expressions-in-js/README.md

 type `10 + 10` in the console below and press enter, you should see `20` appear underneath.

+> Remember to hit the x at the top right corner of the console to clear out any
+> old code you may have in there!

 <iframe height="400px" width="100%" src="https://replit.com/@lizbur10/Sandbox?lite=1&outputonly=1" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 We strongly encourage you to experiment with this and other code examples as you